Zeroo28/reven/README.md

 Please don't make a new issue if it is already mentioned here.

 -   Can't use the custom discord RPC application id.
+-   Docs to use custom discord rpc application id are not available.